jhlenes/complete_coverage/README.md

 sudo cp rplidar.rules /etc/udev/rules.d
 sudo cp xsens.rules /etc/udev/rules.d
 ```
-Unplug and replug your devices, and you finished.
+Unplug and replug your devices, and you are finished.

 If you would like to add other sensors as well, you can find the ``` ATTRS{idVendor}``` and ```ATTRS{idProduct}``` with the ```lsusb``` command.
 If the names are cryptic, just unplug and replug your devices to see what is changing.